Rosneft: On Abkhazia

 On 26 May 2009, a five-year cooperation agreement was negotiated between Rosneft and the Abkhazia's Ministry of Economy.
-The parties stated their intention to develop mutually beneficial cooperation in areas as geological prospecting, development of oil and gas fields, production of hydrocarbons, and sale of oil, natural gas and oil products.
-Rosneft undertook exploration on the shelf in the Ochamchira area, discovering preliminary reserves estimated at 200 million to 500 million tons of oil equivalent.
+The parties stated their intention to develop mutually beneficial cooperation in areas as geological prospecting, development of oil and gas fields, production of hydrocarbons, and sale of oil, natural gas, and oil products.
+Rosneft undertook exploration on the shelf in the Ochamchire area, discovering preliminary reserves estimated at 200 million to 500 million tons of oil equivalent.
 In addition to drilling and creating its own sales network, Rosneft also planned the construction of mini-refineries in Abkhazia.

 According to Rosneft, the company provides more than half of the retail sales of oil products in Abkhazia.
 In 2014, Rosneft exported 47 thousand tons of oil products to Abkhazia.
-Since 2015, Rosneft started supplying aviation fuel for Sukhumi Babushara Airport.
+Since 2015, Rosneft has been supplying aviation fuel for Sukhumi Babushara Airport.

-As part of the project to develop the Gudauta area on the Black Sea shelf, Rosneft will carry out a full range of geophysical and geochemical research, conduct 2D and 3D seismic surveys, and start preparations for exploratory drilling.
+As part of the project to develop the Gudauta area on the Black Sea shelf, Rosneft conducted a comprehensive range of geophysical and geochemical research, carried out 2D and 3D seismic surveys, and initiated preparations for exploratory drilling.
 In June 2014, Rosneft extended the shelf study period to five years.

 In July 2015, however, the new President of Abkhazia, Raul Khajimba, who replaced Alexander Ankvab after his resignation, spoke out against the exploration and production of oil on the offshore shelf of Abkhazia and asked the People's Assembly to consider the possibility of establishing a "commission for the comprehensive study of issues related to the conclusion of contracts for exploration and production hydrocarbons by the previous Abkhaz leadership."

 A group of deputies of the People's Assembly drafted a bill banning the development of hydrocarbons in Abkhazia.
 Supporters of the bill demanded the prohibition of the development of the offshore shelf in Abkhazia for 30 years.